 Contraindications and Precautions for COVID-19 Vaccine

-• Severe allergic reaction after a previous dose of either vaccine
+Severe allergic reaction after a previous dose of any vaccine

-A warning has been issued from the FDA for the mRNA vaccines and the spike protein vaccine that myocarditis and pericarditis have been reported after doses of these vaccines, suggesting there may be an increased risk of these events after vaccination (see FDA information for the vaccines produced by Pfizer-BioNTech, Moderna, and Novavax).
+The U.S. Food and Drug Administration (FDA) has issued a warning regarding reports of myocarditis and pericarditis after administration of COVID-19 vaccines, suggesting there may be an increased risk of these events after vaccination (1).
 The observed risk is highest in young males.
-Vaccine recipients should seek medical attention right away if they have chest pain, shortness of breath, or feelings of having a fast-beating, fluttering, or pounding heart after vaccination.
+Vaccine recipients should seek medical attention right away if they have chest pain, dyspnea, tachycardia, or palpitations after vaccination.
 Although some people have required intensive care, data from short-term follow-up studies suggest that symptoms usually resolved with conservative management.
-(See also CDC: Clinical Considerations: Myocarditis and Pericarditis after Receipt of COVID-19 Vaccines Among Adolescents and Young Adults.)

 Dose and Administration of COVID-19 Vaccine

-For COVID-19 vaccinations available for use in the United States, all dose and administration information for all age groups and people with special conditions is available from the CDC at Interim Clinical Considerations for Use of COVID-19 Vaccines Currently Approved or Authorized in the United States.
+For COVID-19 vaccinations available for use in the United States, all dose and administration information for all age groups and people with special conditions is available from the CDC (1).

 COVID-19 vaccine doses should be administered by the intramuscular route.